sortedcord/ossapi/README.md

 #### Authorization Code

-With the authorization code flow we will use the oauth client's id, secret, and redirect_uri to authenticate.
+With the authorization code flow we will use the oauth client's id, secret, and redirect_uri (aka callback url) to authenticate.
 Copy these values from the oauth application you just created.

 ```python
 from ossapi import *